 after BBU Bank acquired and merged with Banesco International Bank of San Juan, Puerto Rico.
 The merger last September represented a $16 million capital infusion for BBU Bank for its operations in the United States and the new branch in Hato Rey, Puerto Rico.

 Banesco is one of the first Venezuelan banks holding only Venezuelan capital.
 It was founded in 1977 as the Banco Agroindustrial Venezolano (Venezuelan Agroindustrial Bank), until it changed its name to Banco Financiero (Financial Bank) in 1987.
 In 1992, after changing their name to Bancentro, the bank was acquired by the Banesco Financial Organization, the banking division came to dominate the company and was combined with the other divisions to form a banco universal (universal bank).

-How the CD Compares
+How the 12-month BaneSmart CD Compares

-The above rates are accurate as of 4/12/2018.
+The above information and rates are accurate as of 11/5/2022.

-To search for the best CD rates, both nationwide and state specific, please refer to our CD Rates Table page.
+To look for the best CD rates, both nationwide and state specific, please refer to our CD Rates Table page.